utkarshup49/SolarChain/README.md

 > For test net just run [this file](playground/asset_smart_contract_tests.py) and make sure the variable `LOCAL_NET` is set to false and accounts are properly setup in the [accounts file](playground/account_constants.py).

 > Pycharm was the IDE used.

+# Running the program.
+Run [`main.py`](main.py) and navigate to the [website](http://127.0.0.1:5000/).

+For standalone smart contract testing navigate to [Standalone file](playground/asset_smart_contract_tests.py)
+> NOTE: If using localnet you will have to create new localnet accounts and asset for testing on localnet.
+If doing so then mention the new accounts' mnemonic in [this file](playground/account_constants.py) in the `ACCOUNTS_LOCAL` list and update the `ASSET_ID_LOCAL_NET` variable to the new asset's ID.
+See [this file](playground/asset_creation.py) to create a new asset for localnet.
+>
+> For using test net make sure that in the file the variable `LOCAL_NET` is set to false.
+This will make it automatically use the testnet accounts mentioned in the [accounts file](playground/account_constants.py).

 # Common Issues
 ## Docker Errors